-- Taking retirement income directly from investments in your account, this is known as drawdown pension - Taking a tax-free pension commencement lump sum and using the remainder of your account to either buy an annuity or take drawdown pension - Taking the whole value of your investments as cash lump sums, 25% as a pension commencement lump sum and 75% as income and taxed as such, known as an Uncrystallised Funds Pension Lump Sum (UFPLS).
-We do not offer UFPLS, in order to access benefits in this manner you will need

-- to transfer your pension to another provider that does. - Converting your investments into retirement income by buying an annuity from an annuity provider.
+- Taking retirement income directly from investments in your account, this is known as drawdown pension - Taking a tax-free pension commencement lump sum and using the remainder of your account to either buy an annuity or take drawdown pension - Taking the whole value of your investments as cash lump sums, 25% as a pension commencement lump sum and 75% as income and taxed as such, known as an Uncrystallised Funds Pension Lump Sum (UFPLS). - Converting your investments into retirement income by buying an annuity from an annuity provider.
 We do not provide annuities so your choice of annuity must be selected from a UK Insurance company.